appearin/policy/privacy-policy.md

     determine approximate location.
 Whereby may also collect location information from devices in accordance with the consent process provided by your device.
-> The legal basis for this processing is our legitimate interests
+> The legal basis for this processing is in part our legitimate interests
 > cf. GDPR art.
 6 (1) item f, namely using this data for the purpose
 > of ensuring the proper administration of our website and business,
 > analyzing the use of the website and services, monitoring and
 > improving our website and services, improving the user experience,
-> preventing abuse, and assisting users with support inquiries.
-For
+> detecting and correcting fault/errors, and preventing abuse.
+When necessary
+> to assist you with your support inquiries, we may also process the data on
+> the basis that it is necessary to performing the contract we entered into
+> with you, at your request (our Terms of Service), cf. GDPR art.
+6 (1) item b.
+> When we process the data for security purposes, we do so also on the basis
+> of our legal obligation, cf. GDPR art.
+6(1) item c, in particular our
+> obligation to keep personal data secure.
+For information about cookies
-> information about cookies and how to opt out of cookies, see our
+> and how to opt out of cookies, see our
 > [Cookie Policy](https://whereby.com/information/tos/cookie-policy/).

 * **Customer Support Information.** We may process information that you send to us, should you choose to submit a ticket to our support email.
 If you contact us, we may use your Account, Room, Transaction or Usage Information to respond.
-> Processing this information it is required for performing the
+> Processing this information is required for performing the
 > contract we entered into with you, at your request (our Terms of
-> Service), as well as our legitimate interest of handling your
+> Service), cf. GDPR art.
+6(1) item b, as well as our legitimate interest
-> requests cf. GDPR art.
+> of handling your requests cf. GDPR art.
 6 (1) item f.

 * **Product & Marketing communication.** We may process information that you provide to us for the purpose of contacting you by email,